MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 14. In the **Sensitive info types** window, hover your mouse to the left of the **Name** column heading.
 Select the check box that appears, which automatically selects all the sensitive information types.
 Select **Add**, which will add all these sensitive information types to your label.

-15. On the **Auto-labeling for files and emails** page, all of the sensitive information types that you selected will be displayed.
+15. On the **Auto-labeling for files and emails** page, all the sensitive information types that you selected will be displayed.
 Scroll to the bottom on the window and update the following settings:

 	- When content matches these conditions: select **Automatically apply the Label**